Updated: September 10, 2025

 Most bookkeepers work with small business owners who depend on accurate records, from loan approvals to daily cash flow decisions.
 Even minor errors can have serious financial consequences.

-Do You Need It As A Tax Preparer?
+Do You Need It as a Tax Preparer?

-Only seven states currently require tax preparers to be licensed or registered (California, Maryland, New York, Oregon, Connecticut, Illinois and Nevada), and none include professional liability insurance as part of those licensing requirements.
+Only seven states currently require tax preparers to be licensed or registered (California, Maryland, New York, Oregon, Connecticut, Illinois and Nevada), and none include professional liability insurance as part of licensing requirements.
 However, tax preparation carries the highest risk for claims among accounting services.

 1. 1